 - Letting your kids swim in rivers is dangerous and should be avoided

 These are some of the best swimming safety tips for parents and kids.
-Keep them in mind, and you’ll reduce the chances of an accident.
+Keep them in mind, and you’ll reduce the chances of an accident – read article on what is pool safety.